Getting Ready For Beach Camp!

 Allergies at Camp

 We have been able to successfully accommodate campers who have a wide range of allergies.
 We of course ask that parents provide this information on their registration form, and in cases of dietary restrictions or severe and/or extensive allergies, we ask that they bring it up again at check-in so that we can make sure we are adequately prepared to accommodate your Beach Camper’s needs.
-If your child’s allergic reaction could require an Epi-Pen, we have counselors who have trained with our practice Epi-Pen.
+If your child’s allergic reaction could require an Epi-Pen, we have counselors who received Epi-Pen instruction.
 However, your child is responsible for keeping their Epi-Pen with them during camp and must bring a belly pack or other means of doing so.
 We ask that parents send two Epi-Pens to camp so that we have an extra one hand in case of loss.

 Beach Camp Camper Standards